ozanguldali/final-covid-chestxray/ReadMe.md

 ## Final Project

-## A PROPOSED CNN ARCHITECTURE TO DIAGNOSE PNEUMONIA DIAGNOSIS AND ITS CAUSES FROM CHEST X-RAY CT
+## A NOVEL CNN ARCHITECTURE TO DIAGNOSE PNEUMONIA DIAGNOSIS AND ITS CAUSES FROM CHEST X-RAY

 * ###### dataset may be a must for some run-configurations
     - Link to dataset: https://github.com/ozanguldali/final-covid-chestxray/blob/master/dataset